KatrinaTom/T3A2-A-MyCocktailApp/README.md

 # My Cocktail App<a name="mycocktail"></a>

 # Introduction<a name="introduction"></a>
 The purpose of **My Cocktail App** is to develop a Wiki app guide to making classic and modern cocktails.
-Using the  cocktail databaseb API.
+Using the  cocktail database API.
 It features a database with  lists  of ingredients for each cocktail recipe, allowing users to quickly find the ingredients they need to craft a particular drink, by filtering using alcohol type and name of cocktail.

 **Target Audience:**